-Building community relationships that span generations, races, and socio-economic situations may be the most important work we can do.
-Staff at River Source are committed to our communities because we know that when things start to unravel, having reliable neighbors may be the key to our survival.
-Our pedagogy is rooted in community organizing and discovering the innovators in each community who may be key to sustaining long-term resilience work.
+Here at River Source, building community relationships that span generations, races, and socio-economic situations may be the most important educational work we can do.
+River Source is committed to our communities.
+Having reliable neighbors may be the key to our survival as the climate changes.
+Our pedagogy is rooted in community organizing, and discovering the innovators in each community for sustaining long-term resilience.

-Check out one our community service projects with the City of Santa Fe, Santa Fe Watershed Association, and the May School
+Check out one our community service projects with the City of Santa Fe, Santa Fe Watershed Association, and the May Center For Learning.

 Our operating philosophy rests on the three pillars of Education, Research, and Community.
 Each of these integrates with and supports the others, so that learning and research are part of the community.